Nutrition / Wellness

 That’s where our expertise at Park Avenue Endocrinology & Nutrition comes in.
 We test you for nutritional deficiencies and then coach you on ways to fill the need, whether through food choices or supplements.
 Patients that are found to be missing key supplements can purchase items from our nutrition store.
 This can be done in the office during your visit or online at our Metagenics or Nu Skin stores.

-Types of Nutrition Tests
+What types of Nutrition Tests do you offer?

 We help our patients use lifestyle, behavioral, and nutritional changes to combat illness and to improve overall wellness.
 Patients are educated on the proper use of nutritional supplements and the latest craze diet that needs to be avoided.
 We mix nutrition and natural products to complement traditional medicines.
 And we offer nutritional tests performed in our own on-site lab to ensure you’re on the right path.